-First allow me to introduce myself.
-My name is Timothy Jennings.
-I am a junior in college and hopefully a future medical student but for this story I am simply a fan.
-The stars of the story are my brother, Anthony, and my mom, Lisa.
+Welcome to the story of Athletes Roll.
+The stars of the story are Anthony and Lisa Jennings, residents of Londonderry, New Hampshire.
 Anthony has Becker Muscular Dystrophy, a neuromuscular disease that progressively weakens his muscles.
-A recent college graduate, Anthony transitioned into a power wheelchair when he started college at the University of New Hampshire.
-At this point he was introduced to a sport specifically for power wheelchair users called power soccer and he started playing for the Northeast Passage Wildcats in New Hampshire.
+Anthony transitioned into a power wheelchair when he started college at the University of New Hampshire to maintain his independence.
+At this point, he was introduced to a sport specifically for power wheelchair users called power soccer.
+Excitedly, he started playing for the Northeast Passage Wildcats in New Hampshire.

-After a year of exciting power soccer (in 2012), Lisa attended a Wildcats power soccer game with a shirt from Under Armour that read “Athletes Run.”
-Since she is not an avid runner, she wore the shirt not to workout but to match her new pink sneakers!
-Once she started watching my brother’s team play that day she realized her mistake: these athletes can’t run, they roll!
+After a year of new adventures in the sport, Lisa attended a Wildcats power soccer game wearing a shirt from Under Armour that read “Athletes Run.”
+Since she is not an avid runner, she wore the shirt not to showoff her workout skills but to match her new pink sneakers!
+Once she started watching her son’s team play that day she realized her mistake: these athletes around her can’t run but they’re just as much athletes as ones that can.
 She felt terrible at her mistake and thought the players and families would think she was being insensitive.
-Not many people noticed the shirt (and those that did told us they found it funny!) but she had a brilliant idea amidst the fright.
-She would have her husband take a picture of her wearing the shirt with the team in the background so that she could suggest a new idea to Under Armour: ”Athletes Roll” shirts to support adaptive athletes!
+Not many people noticed the shirt (and those that did told her they found it funny) but she had a brilliant idea amidst the fright.
+She would have her husband take a picture of her wearing the shirt with the team in the background so that she could suggest a new idea to Under Armour: “Athletes Roll” shirts to support adaptive athletes!

 Two months after sending in the proposal we heard back from the manager of the Under Armour Innovation Lab who said they were touched by the story and would see what they could do.
 And what they did was truly amazing!
 While they couldn’t take on a new clothing line at the time, they took the time to make a customized Athletes Roll logo (which we still use today!) and made 50 Athletes Roll shirts for all of the athletes, coaches, and family members on Anthony’s team.